 In some countries it is not possible to donate through PayPal in which case you can donate by Credit Card using ClickAndPledge.
 Be sure to enter the amount in the ArduPilot section, other sections are for other SPI projects.
 Other methods can be found on the SPI donations page.

 What do I get for becoming an ArduPilot partner?¶

 Beyond a warm feeling in your heart for helping a worthy project, your company can send a representative to the “ArduPilot Advisory Board” meeting.
 This is a meeting held on the first Wednesday or Thursday (depending upon your timezone) of each month.
-It is attended by the core devs and presents an opportunity to get high-level updates on the project and influence how funds are spent (the formal voting procedure is still to be finalised).
+It is attended by the core devs and presents an opportunity to get high-level updates on the project and influence how funds are spent (via proposals to the Funding Committee).
 You may also find like-minded companies with whom you can cooperate in various ways.

 How are collected funds spent?¶

 Funds are first used to cover fixed costs including servers to host the wiki, autotest and build servers and other running expenses.
-Any remaining funds will be used to pay for documentation efforts and hardware/software costs for developers working on ArduPilot related enhancements.
-It is expected that a voting mechanism will be created in the near future to allow to influence how the collected funds are spent.
+Any remaining funds will be used to pay for documentation efforts and hardware/software costs for developers working on ArduPilot related enhancements, and subsidise the annual Developers Conference.
+A Funding Committee of 3 people is voted on annually from within the Development Team to oversee and control financial matters.

 I’m not a company, but I love your stuff, how can I help?¶

 Please see our more general, how-to-donate page but in short, we accept donations of any amount from individuals as well.
 Also please consider helping out with documentation, beta testing or code development.
 Tell your friends and post videos of your successes with ArduPilot!

 I want a new feature, do I have to be a partner to get it?¶